 Consequently, it is important to know what character set you are working with before any text-related work can be done.

 Narrow and Wide

 Each programming language defines one or more native character type.
 These types are used to build more complex object to work with text.

 The are two types of characters defined by C++ - char and wchar_t.
-The former is a one-byte character, also known as a narrow character, and the latter is a two byte character, or a wide character.
-C++ also places a restriction on sequences of characters to be terminated with a special null symbol to indicate the end of the sequence, or string.
+The former is a one-byte character, also known as a narrow character, and the latter is a two- or four-byte character, depending on the compiler.
+C++ also places a restriction on sequences of characters to be terminated with a special null character to indicate the end of the sequence, or string.
 Beyond defining that each of the types should support most of the ASCII symbols, called basic source character set, C++ standard doesn't define any additional restriction on the content of char and wchar_t variables.

-In practice, wchar_t is mostly used to represent characters from the Universal Character Set (UCS-2) defined by the ISO standard 10646.
+In practice, wchar_t in Visual C++ is used to represent characters from the Universal Character Set (UCS-2) defined by the ISO standard 10646.
 Characters of this set map exactly to the UTF-16 character set, with the exception of so-called surrogate pairs, which are not used in most applications.

 Characters of type char can store any byte-size characters or parts of a character, which means that a narrow character string must be assumed to be of a certain character set or accompanied with the character set information.
 For example, a sequence of two characters C2 A3 may represent a single character '£', if interpreted as a UTF-8 sequence or may represent a sequence of characters 'Â£', if interpreted as a character from the Western Alphabet (ISO-8859-1).

 In the earlier days of national character support, Microsoft came up with an approach that was supposed to make building Unicode applications almost transparent to the developer.